 I first want to say I really love my job.
 I get to spend my day either helping decent people free themselves of the stress and pain that comes with overwhelming debt, protecting them from unscrupulous creditors and debt collectors, or walking my clients through the maze of immigration laws and regulations to lawful status, permanent residency or citizenship.
 It’s a joy and a privilege to do this work.

-During my several years of bankruptcy practice, I’ve been fortunate to have helped my clients navigate through around 2,000 chapter 7 or 13 bankruptcies, in addition to obtaining settlements for many who were illegally harassed about paying a debt after filing for bankruptcy protection.
-I’ve also helped obtain employment- and family-based immigration and citizenship benefits for scores of clients.
+During over a decade practicing bankruptcy law, I’ve been fortunate to have helped my clients navigate through more than 2,000 chapter 7 or 13 bankruptcies, in addition to obtaining settlements for many who were illegally harassed about paying a debt after filing for bankruptcy protection.
+I started practicing immigration law right out of law school, and I’ve helped obtain employment- and family-based immigration and citizenship benefits for scores of clients.
 In addition to my daily practice, I’ve been honored to teach at legal education seminars on a wide variety of topics, from Chapter 13 modifications, to immigration-related employer sanctions, to law office management.

-When I’m not working, I love spending time with Brooke and my kids (the human and dog varieties), running, hiking, being a beer snob and reading about U.S. presidents.
+When I’m not working, I love spending time with Brooke and my kids (the human and dog varieties), running, skiing, trying new beers and reading about science, politics and history.